January is Divorce Month: The Holiday Season Stress

 There is no denying that holidays are stressful.
 Between Thanksgiving and New Year’s Day, many families participate in holiday festivities.
 There are planning, decorating, shopping, travelling, attending services and ceremonies, and any number of other celebratory get-togethers.

 January is Divorce Month

 People are often not aware that the divorce process starts far in advance of the actual separation.
-Before a person informs their partner they they want to separate, and before the actual separation takes place, they have often checked out emotionally.
+Before a person informs their partner that they want to separate and before the actual separation takes place, they have often checked out emotionally.
 The physical leaving of the relationship is the natural outcome of a process that has been going on for a while, consciously or unconsciously.
 If you find yourself starting to distance yourself from your partner, it’s a good idea to make sure you have no regrets before you leave.
 Divorce is never easy and needs careful consideration.
-It can seem like the simple way out when you are unhappy but it does cause ripple effects across the rest of your life including friends, family, career and health.
+It can seem like the simple way out when you are unhappy, but it does cause ripple effects across the rest of your life, including friends, family, career and health.

 However, if you are confident that your marriage is over, it is time to start making sincere and honest decisions.
 You should prepare yourself for the next steps on your “Clear Road to a New Life”.
 Fairway Divorce Solutions can help lay the foundation for new beginnings and facilitate your divorce from start to finish.
 We commit to helping families move through a divorce to bring a positive outcome for all parties involved.
 Together, we can save relationships, lay the foundation for new beginnings and prepare a resolution plan that will stand the test of time.